-Parenting & Family Support services are designed to meet the challenging needs of high-risk low-income and adolescent mothers.
-Services are delivered through weekly/biweekly home visits, focused on child health and development, family safety, and fostering positive, language-rich parent-child relationships.
-Mothers are encouraged to participate in one of two weekly parent support groups, which are designed to promote community among isolated single moms while providing education on critical life and parenting topics.
+New Moms' Family Support program serves to meet the challenging needs of high-risk low income, adolescent mothers and their children.
+Services are delivered through providing critical weekly/bi-weekly home-based, health-focused interventions including parent coaching using the evidence-based Parents as Teachers model, and doula services to support healthy pregnancy outcomes.
+This program is the earliest early intervention, helping to establish healthy homes and positive, nurturing parent-child relationships.
+Additionally, mothers are encouraged to participate in one of two weekly parent support groups, which are designed to promote community among isolated young moms while providing education on critical life and parenting topics.
 Whenever appropriate, staff make referrals to appropriate resources.

+5. Population Served

-5.Population Served51% or more Low/Moderate Persons
+51% or more Low/Moderate Persons